 These days, everyone observes the day differently — many families visit memorials or cemeteries, while others have backyard barbecues or other casual gatherings.
-But in addition to teaching kids about the somber meaning behind the day, you can feel free to make some time for holiday fun as well.
+But in addition to teaching kids about the somber meaning behind the day, you can feel free to have some of that aforementioned holiday fun.
 Enter: these patriotic Memorial Day crafts the whole family will love.

 1. Patriotic jar candle